pwnjack/sys-tools/remote-backup/README.md

 ## Example Usage

-    ./backup_script.sh -h hosts.txt -p passphrase.txt -k ~/.ssh/ssh_key -e exclude.txt -b backups -l backup.log
+    ./backup_script.sh -h hosts.txt -p passphrase.txt -k ~/.ssh/ssh_key -e exclude.txt -b backups -t /var/tmp/backups_temp -l backup.log

 ## Execution

-If you don't specify any options, the script will just display the usage.
-But if you provide at least one option, it will execute using default settings for any that weren't specified.
-It will then process the provided options, checking that all required files exist and are readable.
-Next, it will retrieve the passphrase from the file.
-Finally, it will start the backup process for each host and directory listed in `hosts.txt`
+If you don't specify any options, the script will display the usage information.
+Providing at least one option will execute the script using default settings for any options that weren't specified.
+The script processes the provided options, checks that all required files exist and are readable, retrieves the passphrase from the file, and starts the backup process for each host and directory listed in `hosts.txt`.

 ## Default Variables